by Simon Ager

 After moving to Bangor in 2008 I started playing recorders - descant, treble and tenor, and in 2010 I got myself a mandolin.
 In 2011 a ukulele found it's way into my home, and in 2012 I acquired a bouzouki, a bodhrán, bass and sopranino recorders and a piano.
 A family of ocarinas can also be found in various parts of my house.

-I play the ukulele in the Bangor Ukulele Club, where we play all sorts of songs - pop, rock, blues, folk, etc. There are few videos of us on YouTube.
+I play the ukulele in the Bangor Ukulele Society, where we play all sorts of songs - pop, rock, blues, folk, etc. There are few videos of us on YouTube.
 I have a music session at my house once a week where we play mainly folk tunes from all over Europe, plus some blue grass and old time tunes, and even some classical pieces, and I play mainly whistles, recorders, guitar and mandolin.
-I also play all my recorders in a recorder group, and regularly play the mandolin and whistles in one other session.
+I also play all my recorders in a recorder group, and regularly play the mandolin and whistles in another folk music session.

 The exams referred to here are run by the Associated Board of the Royal School of Music (ABRSM).
 Grade 1 is the easiest one, and grade 8 the hardest.
 There are insturmental exams for a variety of instruments for classical music and jazz, and also for singing and music theory, as well as diplomas in muscial performance, direction and teaching.
 To take practical exams of grade 5 and above you have to do grade 5 theory as well, which I did before taking grade 6 on the clarinet.